RIDisbo Supported

 See How Disbo Keeps Your Rhode Island Firm Compliant

 Stop managing Rhode Island IOLTA compliance with spreadsheets.
-Disbo enforces Rhode Island Rules of Professional Conduct Rule 1.15 automatically — negative balance prevention, three-way reconciliation, and audit-ready records built in from day one.
+Disbo enforces Rhode Island Rules of Professional Conduct Rule 1.15; RI Supreme Court Rules Art.
+IV, Rule 2 automatically — negative balance prevention, three-way reconciliation, and audit-ready records built in from day one.

 No credit card required.
 Setup in minutes.